- Hands-on classroom activities

-- Organize a classroom potluck.
+- Plan a classroom potluck.
 For example, a “Breads of the World” potluck may include croissants, rye bread, bannock, milk buns, naan and injera.
 Invite students to try foods they have not had before.

 - Consider inviting parents to prepare foods at home and bring into your classroom.

 Celebrating cultural food practices will help keep food traditions alive and provide learning for your students.